1.

 Explanation:D) Gemzar + Platinum

 Collecting (Bellini) duct carcinoma is a rare subtype of renal cell cancer.
-It acts aggressively and it presents symptomatically at an advanced stage.
+It acts aggressively and up to 40% of patients have metastatic disease at initial presentation.
 Patients with this malignancy will normally have a poor prognosis.
 Collecting duct carcinoma shares biologic features with urothelial carcinoma.

 One group performed a systematic review of the literature on the management options for collecting duct cancer.